Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - RECEIVING_RATE is the rate at which packets are being received, in packets per second, reported by the receiver and smoothed at the sender side (see {{ctrl-pkt-ack}}, {{bandwidth-estimation}});
-- RTT is the round-trip time estimation, in microseconds, reported by the receiver and smoothed at the sender side (see
+- RTT is the round-trip time estimate, in microseconds, reported by the receiver and smoothed at the sender side (see
 {{ctrl-pkt-ack}}, {{rtt}});
 - RC_INTERVAL is the fixed rate control interval, in microseconds.